 - The game pays back $1,390,000 to winning players during this period.

-- This is 3.86% less than the advertised percentage.
+- This is 3.86% lower than the advertised percentage.

 The Number of Plays Matters

-While there is indeed a discrepancy between the above-listed percentages, this obvious difference does not necessarily mean the casino has tampered with the game.
-The volatility of the slot and the number of rounds played also bear consideration.
+While a discrepancy exists between the percentages listed above, this difference does not necessarily mean the casino has tampered with the game.
+The slot’s volatility and the number of rounds played also need to be considered.

-A smaller number of plays typically accounts for greater deviations from the return percentages listed in the games.
+A smaller number of plays typically results in greater deviations from the return percentages shown in the games.
 These discrepancies gradually diminish as the volume of bets grows.
-The actual return percentage is bound to even out with the advertised RTP after a significant enough number of trials, usually over one million.
+The actual return percentage will eventually converge with the advertised RTP after a sufficiently large number of trials, usually over one million.

 Why Do Online Casinos Offer Demo Versions?

-Most interactive gambling operators offer free versions of their games to attract new customers, get them to register, deposit, and play for real money.
+Most interactive gambling operators offer free versions of their games to attract new customers and get them to register, deposit, and play for real money.
 The libraries of modern online casinos often comprise thousands of releases, ranging from video slots and various card games to live dealer tables and scratchcards.

-Players have the ultimate freedom to pick from hundreds of options but testing all games in real-money format is practically impossible.
+Players have the ultimate freedom to choose from hundreds of options, but testing all games in real-money format is practically impossible.
 As a solution to this problem, most online casinos allow their customers to fund their play with free in-game credits and test as many releases as they wish.

 Players who exhaust their free credits must simply reload the game to replenish their demo balance.
-The demos are identical to their real-money versions, allowing players to practice, master the different bet types available, and test new strategies at no risk of loss whatsoever.
+The demos are identical to their real-money counterparts, allowing players to practice, master the different bet types, and test new strategies with no risk of loss whatsoever.

 Due to this, many customers perceive free-to-play games as a value-added attraction and prefer casinos that offer them over those that do not.
-While there is no discernible difference in terms of gameplay, however, you can never win actual cash because no real money changes hands when you play the demos.
+However, while there is no discernible difference in terms of gameplay, you can never win actual cash because no real money changes hands when you play the demos.

 Live dealer tables are the only exception and are never available for free play.
 Streamed in real time from dedicated studios, they are